randyjhc/store-shelves-detector/README.md

     1. __Specify the Pre-trained Model:__ Provide the path to the pre-trained model weights.
 This file contains the model's parameters that have been fine-tuned for object detection on a specific dataset.

-    2. __Assign an Image for Prediction:__ Specify the path to the image on which you want to perform object detection.
+    2. __Assign a List of Image for Prediction:__ Specify paths to the image on which you want to perform object detection in a text file.
 This image will be processed by the model to detect objects and generate predictions.
+See example content of the file [HERE](./samples/input_list.txt).

     __Combining 1. and 2.__
     To execute the prediction, use the following command:
     ```
-    python shelves_detect.py predict MODEL_PATH IMAGE_PATH
+    python shelves_detect.py predict MODEL_PATH IMAGE_LIST
     ```
-    Replace `MODEL_PATH` with the path to your model weights file and `IMAGE_PATH` with the path to the image you wish to analyze.
+    Replace `MODEL_PATH` with the path to your model weights file and `IMAGE_LIST` with the path to the image you wish to analyze.
 This will initiate the object detection process, and the results will be displayed or saved based on the script’s configuration.

 # Project Structure
 The project follows a structured organization to maintain clarity and support efficient development.